Rats: The Rusical: Fashion

-Reception
+Reception and legacy

 Veronica Green (pictured in 2023) wins the episode's main challenge.

-Barry Levitt of Vulture ranked Rats number 17 in a list of Rusicals and wrote, "Rusicals typically struggle with large casts, but 11 queens work well for this unhinged take on Cats.
+Brian Moylan of Vulture rated the episode three out of five stars.
+The website's Barry Levitt ranked Rats number 17 in a list of Rusicals and wrote, "Rusicals typically struggle with large casts, but 11 queens work well for this unhinged take on Cats.
 It's got the stuff that makes the live Rusicals so much more exciting, from flubbed lines to surprising and stunning vocals that keep the entertainment value high.
 Rats is silly and stupid enough to be even better than the musical it's parodying — though that's a very low bar.
 It might not make any sense, but it's performed with such spirit that you simply don't mind."
+Shon Faye of Dazed called the episode a "truly unhinged spectacle with no narrative coherence".

 The Queerness said Rats "turned out to be a real treat".
-Raven Smith of Vogue said, "I will pay to see Rats: The Rusical on Broadway."
+Raven Smith of Vogue said, "I will pay to see Rats ... on Broadway."
 In Vice's overview of the show's best moments, Emma Garland said, "When you mix socialist vegan queens with Elizabeth Hurley, Dawn French and an amateur broadway production called 'Rats the Rusical', there really is nowhere for it to go but up."
 The magazine's Lauren O'Neill said, "it's easy to forget that this is a show that dared to put something called 'Rats: The Rusical' in front of the eyes of people who had barely left the house in a year.
 Seeing Veronica Green ... appear as a sexy rat with babies – doubling as nipple tassels – suckling at her teats was the moment I knew Drag Race UK Season 2 would be a moment in cultural history".
+Brett White of Decider said Rats was "quite possibly the most fever-dreamy of any Rusical ever" and wrote: "There were poop puns aplenty, rat baby pasties swinging around on six rat nipples, and Tia even had a human ear growing out of her back.
+I think it’s safe to say that, somehow, this episode matched the Cats movie in terms of WTF-ery."

+Bernardo Sim of Screen Rant said Bimini "[served] a lot of personality" in the musical.
+The website's Zach Elborough included Rats in a list of the ten "wildest" Drag Race challenges.
+Out magazine said she "had a bit of a comeback" in the Rusical.
+HuffPosts Daniel Welsh said Tia Kofi "[dazzled]" in the Rusical.
+In 2024, Sara Baalla of Digital Spy called Tia Kofi's performance "memorable" and said it "[established] her as a fan-favourite queen".
+Reiss Smith of PinkNews called Asttina Mandella's performance impressive.
+Drag Race UK contestant Ginger Johnson has said Rats "is one of those weird rabbit holes that Drag Race falls down where it almost becomes Dadaism.
+It becomes so surreal and ridiculous that you can’t help but smile when you watch it".
+Banksie said she "definitely enjoyed every minute of it".